dualsky/keybrd/doc/tutorial_0_keybrd_structure.md

 **Layer scheme** - is a system for changing layers while typing.

 **[bounce](http://en.wikipedia.org/wiki/Switch#Contact_bounce)** -
-Mechanical switch contacts are made of springy metals.
+Keyboard switches are made of moving contacts.
 When the contacts close, they bounce apart one or more times before making steady contact.
+A debouncer removes the bounce so that a key press is sent to the computer only once.

 ## Structure of a keybrd Sketch
+A **keybrd sketch** is a source code file that defines a keybrd object.
+When the keybrd sketch is compiled and run, the keybrd object scans the keyboard matrix.
+If a key is pressed, the keybrd object sends a scancod to the computer.

-The keybrd object has a hierarchal structure (listed below).
+The keybrd object has the hierarchal composition listed below.
-Each level of the keybrd hierarchy is composed of interchangeable objects.
-These objects are instantiated by classes (the links below are to the class header files).
-todo: link the file names, and link level name to parent class
+Each level has a numbered description followed by bulleted classes.

 1. keybrd is composed of 1 or 2 matrices
  * [c_Keybrd.h](../libraries/keybrd/c_Keybrd.h)